Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 ### Sorting into shading bins

 The slides do not define a shading bin.
-Let's use the simplest definition: a unique material (we are not even considering different triangles, etc.).
+Let's use the simplest definition: a unique material (we are not even considering different triangles, depth discrepancy, etc.).
 We will revisit this definition later.
 Our goal is to generate a list of pixel locations for each material.
 This requires an allocation of size `screenPixelCount * vec2<u32>`.
 The algorithm is like one for raster bins and has the following stages:

 1. **Count** dispatches a thread per 2x2 pixel region (a **quad**).
 Counts the number of pixels per shading bin (material).
 2. **Reserve** dispatches a thread per shading bin.
 Calculates memory offsets in the before-mentioned array.
 This functions as a memory space reservation.